Ramah Navajo Indian Reservation

-The Ramah Navajo Indian Reservation (Tł'ohchiní) is a non-contiguous section of the Navajo Nation lying in parts of west-central Cibola and southern McKinley counties in New Mexico, United States, just east and southeast of the Zuni Indian Reservation.
+The Ramah Navajo Indian Reservation is a non-contiguous section of the Navajo Nation lying in parts of west-central Cibola and southern McKinley counties in New Mexico, United States, just east and southeast of the Zuni Indian Reservation.
 It has a land area of 230.675 sq mi (597.445 km^{2}), over 95 percent of which is designated as off-reservation trust land.
 According to the 2000 census, the resident population is 2,167 persons.
 The Ramah Reservation's land area is less than one percent of the Navajo Nation's total area.

 Although part of the Navajo Nation, the Ramah Navajo Indian Reservation has had an independent history from that of the other Navajo lands.
 The Ramah Navajo have been recorded in this area of New Mexico since 1540, when they came to the aid of the Zuni in their defense against the Spanish conquistador Francisco Vásquez de Coronado.

 In the years from 1868 through the 1960s, the Ramah Navajo acted independently of the Navajo Nation.
 Although part of the Navajo Nation since the 1960s, they accomplished some "firsts."
 They founded the Pine Hill community with its Pine Hill Navajo School and health clinic.
 Community leaders, professionals, and Michael Gross, a lawyer from the East who had begun to work in legal services for Native Americans, obtained funding directly from the U.S. Congress in the early 1970s for the school and clinic.

 Although the Ramah Band of Navajo had lived on their lands for several centuries up to the 1970s, their rights to them had not been fully secured under United States law since a transfer by the U.S. government had not occurred.
 The Navajo on these lands were not eligible for the services and benefits provided by the governmental agencies and departments to federally recognized tribes on trust lands.